ezampino/mtip-tutorial/docs/index.md

 #### [Register here](https://docs.google.com/forms/d/e/1FAIpQLSdNWPSk1jJVu-b2ITL6SwNVlOkaqdHiymTV4GtrZzmetuaJdQ/viewform)
 Note that if the workshop is oversubscribed, a second date will be considered.

+#### Invitation
+We are -- all of us -- continually learning.
+We the facilitators are going to present some lessons learned and strategies  that work best for us, but if there is a newer, better, more scaleable way of doing something operational, we really want to know so we can have more time to focus on the science.
+Speak up; we would love to hear.

 ### Agenda

 **Note: This content is still under development; timing of each lesson is approximate and includes time for putting it into practice.**